npujol/alacritty-dropdown-kde/README.md

 ### Nothing happens when Meta+F12 is pressed

-- Make sure Alacritty is installed and running.
+- Make sure Kitty is installed and running.
 - Make sure the script is installed and enabled.
 - Make sure the _compose key_ is not set to `Meta` on the _System Settings > Input Devices > Keyboard > Advanced > Position of compose key_.

 ### Window is borderless but not fullscreen
-- Make sure `startup_mode` *is not set* to `Fullscreen` in `.config/alacritty/alacritty.yml`: let the script take care of the window configuration.
+- Make sure `startup_mode` *is not set* to `Fullscreen` in `.config/kitty/kitty.yml`: let the script take care of the window configuration.